egdels/bluesharpbendingapp/fastlane/README.md

 [bundle exec] fastlane android tag_and_push_bundle
 ```

-Tags the Android release .aab bundle and pushes the tag to the origin
+Tags the Android release and pushes the tag to the origin

 ----